TafadzwaG/assessment_property_book/README.md

 ### Details
 This project depends on the database so the first step is to make sure the admin is working by running the above commands
+The icons are images which can be found in the (public/icons) folder